MalcolmMielle/Auto-Complete-Graph/README.md

 ### ACG parameters

 * pause\_for\_testing: if true, the program will stop at every step.
+* export\_iteration\_count: if true, export the number of iteration per kernel in the file "/home/malcolm/ros_catkin_ws/lunar_ws/iterations.dat".
+The file needs to exist.
+* add\_noise\_odometry: if true, noise is added to the odometry edges.
+* not\_incremental\_optimization: if true, and if add\_noise\_odometry is true, the graph will use the position of the previous node in the graph_map instead of the previous node in acg when adding new node.
+This is useful if, when adding noise, the graph is not updated at each turn.
+Indeed, since the localization is based on the position in the graph map but the position in the ACG has noise, the prior matching will be wrong otherwise.
 * use\_prior: if true, integrate the emergency map.
 * optimize\_prior: if true, the emergency map is optimized to fit the robot map.
 * use\_robot\_maps: if true, the mapping given by the robot is used.